skaderli/WaveBreaking/README.rst

         #transform to xarray
         wb.to_xarray(f_events, name = "flag")

-        #access xarray.DataSet
+        #access xarray.Dataset
         wb.flag

 Visualization:
 ~~~~~~~~~~

-The wavebreaking module provides two options to do a first visual analysis of the ouput.
+The wavebreaking module provides two options to do a first visual analysis of the output.
 Both options are based on the xarray.Dataset with the flagged grid cells from the "to_xarray" function.

 To analyze a specific large scale situation, the wave breaking events on a single time steps can be plotted: